NbAiLab/notram/guides/flax.md

 ### Create configs
-We will use exactly the same configs here that are used on the official RoBERTa model
+We will use exactly the same configs here that are used on the official RoBERTa model.
+You can also do this directly from the run-script but it is nice to have it stored locally for reference.
 ```python
 from transformers import RobertaConfig